Recently we came across some new statistics about executive functioning:

 When is Executive Functioning Coaching the Best Choice?

 To find out if executive functioning coaching may be a good fit for your needs, we recommend starting with an executive functioning skills assessment.
 By examining how you or your student performs in areas like planning, time management, and impulse control you can learn a lot about what strategies might be the most effective to promote change.
+Executive functioning coaching not only improves daily life and work performance but also enhances mental fitness by developing resilience and effective coping strategies.

 Life Skills Advocate offers a free .pdf downloadable Executive Functioning Assessment to help you pinpoint what EF skills might need a boost and if coaching may be right for you.
+Coaches and clients co create a personalized plan that addresses specific executive functioning challenges and sets the stage for meaningful progress.

 When is Therapy the Best Choice?